lturing/slam_note/README.md

 -------------------

 * [A Robust RGB-D SLAM System with Points and Lines for Low Texture Indoor Environments](https://sci.bban.top/pdf/10.1109/JSEN.2019.2927405.pdf#view=FitH)
 > We observe that the computation of keypoint descriptors in indirect methods is time-consuming and the descriptors are not reused except in the case of keyframes.
 This wastes significant computational sources.
 If we can establish reliable keypoint correspondences without extracting descriptors between adjacent frames (or equivalently in Tracking), it will greatly reduce the computational cost without loss of precision.
+The first stage is for robust keypoint matching where we predict the initial keypoint correspondences by a uniform acceleration motion (UAM) model and then use a pyramid-based sparse optical flow algorithm to establish coarse keypoint correspondences.
+The second stage is for inlier refinement where we exploit grid-based motion statistics to filter out outliers and then utilize the epipolar constraint to further refine the correspondences.

 ---------------